jcannon04/jcannon04.github.io/102/class03/README.md

 ```
 **pro merge argument**

 the true commit history should not be altered.
-It is a list of occurences
+It is a list of occurrences

 **pro rebase argument**